 Trash: The City of Boise provides garbage, recycling, and composting services to residents.
 A typical bill for regular use is around $20 per month.

-On the other hand, commute times are short in Boise, making getting around more affordable than many areas of the country.
-Traffic is minimal, even around peak times of the work week.
+On the other hand, Boise's average commute time is 19 minutes, making getting around more affordable than many areas of the country.
+Traffic is minimal, even around peak times of the workweek.

 Gas prices in Boise tend to be similar to or a bit higher than the national average and change with demand on a somewhat small regional market, prompting many residents to bike or carpool to work.
 Boise is known for its active community and increasingly bike-friendly roads, making cycling a popular way to get to work within the downtown area.

 Boise has the added benefit of broad access to healthcare facilities, including the currently-expanding St. Luke’s downtown campus and the St. Alphonsus medical group network of hospitals and healthcare providers.
-St. Luke’s is working to expand and improve their Children’s Hospital, while St. Alphonsus recently opened a new maternity center in Nampa.
+St. Luke’s is working on expanding and improving their Children’s Hospital, while St. Alphonsus recently opened a new maternity center in Nampa.

 Boise is famously business-friendly with low tax rates and little regulation, tempting large companies to choose the city for their headquarters and entrepreneurs to select Boise as a home for their startups.